giantswarm/docs/src/content/app-platform/app-configuration/index.md

 base64 encoded, as is required by Kubernetes.
 When uploading values via the Giant Swarm REST API, the base64 encoding is done for you.

+> In this context, the secret is used to populate the values file with secret information, it is not used to create secrets on the workload cluster.

 ### Example ConfigMap

 ```yaml